 (Maggie) J. Eppstein, Ph.D.

-Chair and Professor of Department of Computer Science
+Research Professor, Department of Computer Science

 University of Vermont